 The digital-technology transformation of businesses started in earnest some fifty years ago with the advent of mainframe computers.
-These systems were largely closed and not public facing.
-They were also expensive, which meant most businesses in the middle market sector did not have direct access to these systems; later time-sharing and leased access became available.
+These systems were largely closed and not public-facing.
+They were also expensive, which meant most businesses did not have direct access to these systems; later time-sharing and leased access became available.
 In the eighties the personal computer revolution took hold.
 The productivity of the individual office worker shot up.
 Local area networks (LANs) emerged and slowly replaced the “sneaker-net” method of moving information around a business.
-Still, these networks were largely closed and not public facing, which limited risk of outside attacks.
+Still, these networks were largely closed and not public-facing, which limited the risk of outside attacks.
 Real cyber risks started to emerge in the nineties as LANs became inter-networked between offices, and the dotcom boom drove public and business use of the Internet.
-Consequently, the first cyber insurance policies were written in the nineties as risks from cybercrime, digital fraud, hacking, data breaches, viruses and ransomware grew alongside the new technologies our businesses invested in to become more productive and efficient.
+Consequently, the first cyber insurance policies were written in the nineties as risks from cybercrime, digital fraud, hacking, data breaches, viruses, and ransomware grew alongside the new technologies our businesses invested in to become more productive and efficient.

-Businesses in the middle market segment typically do not practice good risk management when it comes to cyber risk.
+Businesses typically do not practice good risk management when it comes to cyber risk.
 To manage cyber risk, organizations should assess the likelihood and potential impact of a cybersecurity event or incident and use the four components of risk management: avoid, accept, mitigate, and transfer.
-Most businesses in the middle market segment practice some combination of the first three components of risk management, usually by happenstance.
+Most businesses practice some combination of the first three components of risk management, usually by happenstance.
 However, without a formal approach to cyber risk management, most businesses will fail to address the transfer component.
 How do we know this to be the case?
-Because the transfer component uses Cyber Insurance to transfer risk, yet market penetration rates for Cyber Insurance within the middle market segment are estimated to be only around 22%.
+Because the transfer component uses Cyber Insurance to transfer risk, yet market penetration rates for Cyber Insurance within the segment are estimated to be only around 22%.

 Exposures generated by new technologies exist no matter how well your organization safeguards and protects itself.
 Most businesses, have fire insurance, although fire risks are relatively low.
 Why?
 Because we accept we have fire risks, we know those risks represent substantial losses, and transferring those risks via insurance is a fiscally responsible thing to do to protect the business.
 Modern day building codes, industrial regulations and fire awareness have driven down fire risks significantly… but we didn’t get there overnight!
 The first fire extinguisher was not invented until c.
 1819.
 The first salaried fire department was not created until c.
 1853 (the first fire alarm followed soon after, c.
 1857).
 It was not until 1925 that President Coolidge brought fire awareness to a national level and established Fire Prevention Week .
 In the intervening years the National Fire Protection Association (est. 1896) published over 300 fire codes that have been adopted as regulations and incorporated into laws.
 The NFPA continues to update and publish fire protection codes to this day.